bede/grate/README.md

 <div align="center"><img src="deacon.png" width="180" alt="Logo"></div>

-Fast minimizer-based search and depletion of FASTA/FASTQ files and streams.
-Default parameters balance sensitivity and specificity for microbial (meta)genomic host depletion, for which a validated prebuilt index is available.
-Classification sensitivity, specificity and memory requirements can be tuned by varying *k*-mer length (`-k`), minimizer window size (`-w`), and match thresholds (`-a` and `-r`) per query.
-Minimizer `k` and `w` are chosen at index time, while the match thresholds can be varied at filter time.
-Sequences must meet both an absolute threshold (`-a`, default 2 minimizer hits) and a relative threshold (`-r`, default 0.01 or 1% of minimizers) to be considered a match.
-Short and/or paired reads are supported: a match in either mate causes both mates in the pair to be retained or discarded.
-Sequences can optionally be renamed for privacy and smaller file sizes.
-Deacon reports filtering performance during execution and optionally writes a JSON summary on completion.
+Search and depletion of FASTA/FASTQ files and streams using accelerated minimizer matching.
+Default parameters balance sensitivity and specificity for the application of microbial metagenomic host depletion, for which a validated prebuilt index is available.
+Classification sensitivity, specificity and memory requirements may be tuned by varying *k*-mer length (`-k`), window size (`-w`), and the two match thresholds (`-a` and `-r`).
+Minimizer `k` and `w` are chosen at index time, while the match thresholds can be chosen at filter time.
+To be considered a match, sequences must meet both an absolute threshold (`-a`, default 2 minimizer hits) and a relative threshold (`-r`, default 0.01 or 1% of minimizers).
+Paired sequences are also supported: a match in either mate causes both mates in the pair to be retained or discarded; `deacon filter` retains only matches by default (search mode) and discards matches in `--deplete` mode.
+Deacon reports filtering performance during execution and optionally writes a JSON `--summary` upon completion.
+Sequences can optionally be renamed using `--rename` for privacy and smaller file sizes.
 Gzip, zst and xz compression formats are natively supported and detected by file extension.

-Building on [simd-minimizers](https://github.com/rust-seq/simd-minimizers), Deacon is capable of filtering compressed long reads at >500Mbp/s and indexing a human genome in <30s (Apple M1).
+Deacon is capable of filtering compressed long reads at >500Mbp/s and indexing a human genome in <30s (Apple M1).
 Filtering at >2Gbp/s is possible with uncompressed input.
 Peak memory usage during filtering is 5GB for the default panhuman index.
 Use Zstandard (zst) compression and/or pipe output to an external compressor such as `pigz` for best performance.

 Benchmarks for panhuman host depletion of complex microbial metagenomes are described in a [preprint](https://www.biorxiv.org/content/10.1101/2025.06.09.658732v1).
 Among tested approaches, Deacon with the panhuman-1 (*k*=31, w=15) index exhibited the highest balanced accuracy for both long and short simulated reads.
 Deacon was however less specific than Hostile for short reads.

 > [!IMPORTANT]
-> Deacon is still unstable, so please carefully review the CHANGELOG when updating.
-Version 0.7.0 for instance introduced a new index format (version 2) that is not backwards compatible.
+> Deacon is actively developed and unstable.
+Take note of software and index version(s) used in order to guarantee reproducibility of your results.
+Carefully review the CHANGELOG when updating.
+Version 0.7.0 introduced a new index container format that is incompatible with prior versions.
 Please report any problems you encounter by creating an issue or using the email address in my profile.

 ## Install